 In order to secure the shrapnel to my forehead, my friend recommended I use this silicone stuff called 3rd Degree which is typically used for simulating wounds and open flesh.
 I ordered mine here from Friend’s Beauty Supply.
 It comes in 2 parts that you mix together, apply, and it sets in about 10 minutes.
 You can look up tutotials on youtube on how to use it, but I personally used disposable cups and popsicle sticks to mix and apply the stuff on my head/shrapnel.
 After it dries, I used basic foundation and powder to try to blend it in a little bit.

 And that’s it!
 Hope this write up helped.
-Don’t forget to follow me on Facebook and let me know if you have any questions.

 Leave a Reply